 But this not really a blog about underwear, but another little detail people often overlook, but one that does some solid duty for very little weight - the cap.

 I know this may be like explaining how to suck grapes, but using a simple cap, be it a normal plain jane sporty one, a fancy running design, or a full on mountain cap, gives you a great deal of performance advantages in several areas for almost zero weight or cost.

 - Wearing a cap under a hood instantly makes any hood a hundred times better fitting, reducing the need for full-blown wired rims or fancy pants drawcord systems.
 Once the hood is lifted up it creates a solid seal on the hat’s peak and locks everything in place, so no fabric in your face while still creating a solid seal.

-- A cap tends to be cooler than a fleece hat, and much cooler than pulling your hood up, and often this alone is good enough protection in light rain and drizzel, allowing you to keep a little cooler (plus the peak keeps the rain off your face, like an umbrella, so you feel dryier).
+- A cap tends to be cooler than a fleece hat, and much cooler than pulling your hood up, and often this alone is good enough protection in light rain and drizzle, allowing you to keep a little cooler (plus the peak keeps the rain off your face, like an umbrella, so you feel dryer).

 - A hat protects your eyes and face in harsh weather, including driving rain, snow and hale.
 Being able to see properly is a major plus for both your safety (knowing where to step), your ability to navigate (it’s easier to check a map when your eyes are open, not squinting against the hale).